 Distress beacons are widely used in New Zealand with over 130,000 in circulation with an estimated 11,000 new beacons purchased in 2020.

 Beacons cost between $300-$500 – a small price to pay to save your life.

-Registering your beacon at www.beacons.org.nz is fast, easy and free.
+After purchasing your beacon, you should register it with the Rescue Coordination Centre NZ - it's fast, easy and free.
 It’s also required by law.
 Registration provides searchers with essential information that could save your life.

 Call for help early

 It’s a personal choice whether to activate a distress beacon.
 If you or someone else is in a life-threatening situation, set your distress beacon off.
 Situations can deteriorate rapidly.
 The sooner you activate it, the faster help can be sent to your location.
 If you are unsure about when to activate the distress beacon, it is better to activate it and get help!